 Students who are suspended from Pimlico State High School may be invited to attend a re-entry meeting on or before the day of their scheduled return to school.
 The aim of the re-entry meeting is for school staff to set the student up for future success and strengthen home-school communication.
-Students may be asked to reflect in writing on the impact of their behaviours on themselves and others.
+Students may be asked to reflect in writing using a Back on Track Plan on the impact of their behaviours on themselves and others.